-This interview was conducted on Terry Harper, an event promoter from Louisville ky.
-He is well known in the Louisville scene as one of the most influential promoters.
-Terry has created many events with the some of the best in the music industry such as one of our favorites.. the Wu Tang Clan, which he is also a big fan of.
+MRC got a chance to build with Terry Harper an event promoter from Louisville Ky.
+He’s well known in the scene and was voted most influential promoter in the city.
+Terry has created many events with some of the best hip-hop and rap artists in the industry.
 He’s best known for rock events but also has a passion for comedy and wrestling shows.
-He loves his job and the adventure that every day brings.
-In this interview he gives some personal insight an advice on what is needed for this type of career, and the time and devotion it requires..
+He loves his craft and the adventure that every day brings.
+Today he gives some personal insight an advice on what’s essential to make it in this type of career..

 Q. MRCPROMO: Peace Terry thanks for taking time out for our readers, you’re an event promoter with a lot of experience on the Louisville scene, can you tell us about how you got into the job?